 Step 4 – Access Gitlab Dashboard

-Access the Gitlab dashboard using domain name configured in Gitlab configuration file.
+Access the Gitlab dashboard using the domain name configured in the Gitlab configuration file.
 Open a web browser and access your domain:

 During the first time, Gitlab will prompt you to set a new password for the default user.
 The Gitlab default username is “root”, have the administrator privileges.
 Set a strong password for this account.

-After changing the password, your browser redirects to login page.
-Here use “root” as username and password, you set in above to login as administrator.
+After changing the password, your browser redirects to the login page.
+Here use “root” as the username and password, you set in above to log in as an administrator.

 Hit Sign in button to login Gitlab administrator dashboard.

 You have successfully installed Gitlab on your Ubuntu system.
-Next, create user, group and repositories for your code to be managed under Git version control system.
+Next, create users, groups, and repositories for your code to be managed under the Git version control system.

 Step 5 – Configure Backups

-Use the following command to take complete backup of your data.
-The default backup created under the /var/opt/gitlab/backups directory, which an be change in /etc/gitlab/gitlab.rb file.
+Use the following command to take a complete backup of your data.
+The default backup created under the /var/opt/gitlab/backups directory, which can be change in /etc/gitlab/gitlab.rb file.

 sudo gitlab-rake gitlab:backup:create